"Clair de Lune"—Debussy's Masterpiece From "Suite Bergamasque"

 A Beloved Section of Claire de Lune

-Many have been so inspired by this piece, they have set the music to images, that portray the peculiar magic and mystery that is Claire de Lune.
+Many have been so inspired by this piece, they have set the music to images, as seen in the videos below.

 Used in Best-Selling Movies